jasonmaidev/Slay.Style-App/README.md

 ### Getting Started

-Once you've logged in, simply head over to the `Wardrobe` page and then select `Reset Wardrobe` if you are on a desktop device or simply tap the button which will be located on the homepage if you are on a smaryphone.
-Doing so will replenish the current wardrobe with a set of sample apparels that will enable you create different outfit styles (since apparel uploads have been temporarily disabled for security purposes).
+Once you've logged in, simply head over to the `Wardrobe` page and then select `Reset Wardrobe` if you are on a desktop device or simply tap the `Reset Wardrobe` button which will be located on the homepage if you are on a smartphone.
+Doing so will replenish your current wardrobe with a set of sample apparels that will enable you to create different outfit styles (since apparel uploads have been temporarily disabled for security purposes).

 Guest users have 2 instances of `Reset Wardrobe`s per day in case of accidental apparel deletions that can occur at times.
 Apparel `uploads` are currently disabled for guest accounts but will be available again once data sanitization is fully implemented.